Monday, January 31, 2011

 It's a wet dream for any Dane.

 At first you think you're hallucinating.
-After all, it's not easy being a Dane far away from home missing Lars von Trier ... but right in front of you you see something that looks like a Danish sognekirke, a white church.
+After all, it's not easy being a Dane far away from home missing saltlakrids and Lars von Trier ... but right in front of you, you see something that looks like a Danish sognekirke, a white church.
 You do a double take.
 Maybe this isn't Southern California after all; maybe you're in Øster Ulslev without knowing it?

 No, this can't be true.
 It's Jellingestenen, one of the most important historical monuments in Denmark.
 When did these nice people steal it?
 And more important, how did they get it through customs?

 Most of my book talks aren't for Danes, but I always enjoy visiting Danish cultural centers.
 Here in Yorba Linda, they even have a red Danish mailbox - what more can you ask for?
-I'm so grateful I feel like mailing some threatening letters to my accountant in Stege, but I decide against it.
-I feel too uplifted by meeting these people who have read my novel in their book club while doing yoga under the tolerant eyes of our Danish God.
+I'm so grateful I feel like mailing some threatening letters to my accountant, but I decide against it.
+It's so great meeting all these people who have read my novel in their book club while doing yoga under the tolerant eyes of our Danish God.

 When I leave the Lutheran church and it disappears behind palm trees of Orange County, I have tears in my eyes.